-Some airline passengers are more equal than others, as Michael Morris found out when his daughter and 2-month-old granddaughter visited him from Los Angeles this summer.
+Some airline passengers are more equal than others, as Michael Morris found out when his daughter and two-month-old granddaughter visited him from Los Angeles this summer.

 “Across from her, the same passenger with her dog were also returning to L.A.,” Morris remembers.
 “My daughter told the flight attendant about her allergies, and they moved my daughter to a seat in the very back row.”